noveogroup/backbone.iobind/README.md

 browser instances.
 The foundation is your cookie-cutter [Express](https://github.com/visionmedia/express) server using [Seed](https://github.com/logicalparadox/seed) as an in memory data store.

-The app is found in the `examples` folder.
+The app is found in the `example` folder.
 View the [Wiki Article](https://github.com/logicalparadox/backbone.iobind/wiki/Example-App) on the example app for instructions on how to get everything set up.